bmuschko/gradle-tomcat-plugin/README.md

     apply plugin: 'tomcat'

-The plugin JAR and depending Tomcat runtime libraries need to be defined in the classpath of your build script.
+The plugin JAR needs to be defined in the classpath of your build script.
 You can either get the plugin from the GitHub download section or upload it to your local repository.
+Additionally, the Tomcat runtime libraries need to be added to the configuration
-The Tomcat version is automatically being resolved by the plugin.
+`tomcat`.
+At the moment the Tomcat versions 6.x and 7.x are supported by the plugin.
 Make sure you don't mix up Tomcat libraries of different versions.

-**Tomcat 6.x:**

     buildscript {
         repositories {